Vic1696/Glossary-Scraper/README.md

 ## Notes

-- This scraper is currently configured to work with Twilio's glossary page.
 - The scraper extracts the term name, definition, and follows the links to get the full details.
 - You can modify the scraper in the future to work with other glossary pages by adjusting the parsing logic.